| Scottish

 economic links led to settlement overseas, particularly

 along the American coast and in the West Indies.
+The Union

 of England and Scotland in 1707 removed all restrictions